docker/cli/docs/extend/legacy_plugins.md

 ## Finding a plugin

-The sections below provide an inexhaustive overview of available plugins.
+The sections below provide an overview of available third-party plugins.

 ### Network plugins